chemarinconez/100DaysOfJavaScript/README.md

 ### DAY 3

 Today I started a project following along the course to reinforce what I've been learning about the DOM.

+### Day 4

+Praticing about "event listener" with the Pig-Game Project.
+A bit tired for my day job, but on my way.